- "Ooooo, I'm so ambiguously camp!"

 Marik: All the ladies love it.

-- Generic Doomsday Villain: Played somewhat straight at first, as Marik didn't really have any reason for wanting to defeat the Pharaoh other than the fact that he's simply evil.
+- Generic Doomsday Villain: Initially downplayed; Marik definitely had a personality when first introduced but he had no real reason for wanting to defeat the Pharaoh and take over the world other than for the simple fact that he was evil.
 Subverted later on when he's actually given a backstory and motivation behind his deeds (albeit a vague one).

 - Have I Mentioned I Am Heterosexual Today?: "I AM ONE-HUNDRED-PERCENT STRAIGHT!"